Breast cancer chemoprevention: Medicines that reduce breast cancer risk

 Tamoxifen belongs to a class of drugs known as selective estrogen receptor modulators (SERMs), and it reduces the effects of estrogen in most areas of the body, including the breast.
 In the uterus, tamoxifen acts like an estrogen and encourages the growth of the lining of the uterus.

 Tamoxifen is prescribed as a pill you take once a day by mouth.
 For breast cancer risk reduction, tamoxifen is typically taken for a total of five years.
-The risk reduction benefit continues for 10 years after you stop taking tamoxifen.
+The risk reduction benefit continues for five additional years after you stop taking tamoxifen, so in total, women receive up to 10 years of benefit.

 Who it's for